AlliedToasters/circle-fit/README.md

 is a good starting point.

 ## Installation
-`circle-fits2` is not yet available from PyPi.
-Coming very soon!
+`circle-fit` is available from PyPi.
+Run the following in a command line terminal:
+`pip install circle-fit`

 ## Example
 Fit a circle to four `(x,y)` points.
 ```
-from circle-fit2 import taubinSVD
+from circle-fit import taubinSVD
 point_coordinates = [[1, 0], [-1, 0], [0, 1], [0, -1]]
 xc, yc, r, sigma = taubinSVD(point_coordinates)
 ```